 Installing NGINX Ingress Controller onto K8s Cluster:

-In this article, we are going to deploy an NGINX Ingress Controller using helm on our on-premises (bare-metal) Kubernetes cluster.
-Because K8s is on-prem setup, we will deploy ingress controller using Nodeport service.
 The ingress controller adds a layer of abstraction to traffic routing, accepting traffic from outside the Kubernetes platform and load balancing it to Pods running inside the platform.

-What we want to achive:
+What we want to achieve:

-Client sends a request to http://demo.k8s.local/
+Client sends a request to application url http://testapp1.k8s.local/

 HAProxy receives traffic on port 80.
 HAProxy frontend http_front listens on *:80.
 It load balances TCP traffic to the backend servers (worker01:32080, worker02:32080, worker03:32080)